Due to the size of the models I use an FDM Prusa MK3 printer that uses PLA plastic as the material.

 The models that I create are usually within the 6 - 12 inch ranges once fully assembled.
 The larger the print, the longer it takes to produce however I can adjust the scale to meet the clients needs.

 Prices are negotiated with the client depending on the type of model that is to be produced.
 Costs such as time, materials, electricity and postage are a part of this.
-There is also a 10% deposit up so that work can begin.
+There is also a 10% deposit up front so that work can begin.

 This depends on the size of the print but it usually takes a few weeks to produce one model.